makromat/exponea/README.md

 # Exponea Assignment
 ## Integration Services Engineer
 The goal of this assignment is to build a simple transformation service for online orders and refunds.
 You will be using a simple Express JS template to build your own service.
+To install the required libraries use:

+    npm install

 To launch the service template use

     node index.js